Best Preschool Software in 2026

 Brightwheel

 Brightwheel is the leading all-in-one childcare management platform trusted by millions of educators and families.
-It integrates robust billing, admissions, and Experience Curriculum into a single, intuitive interface.
+It integrates robust billing, admissions, and curriculum into a single, intuitive interface.
+It is the ideal preschool software for programs of all sizes, and it stands out as the premier choice for multi-site childcare programs that need centralized oversight to scale successfully

-- Why it wins: It offers the highest-rated mobile app for families and administrators, backed by the industry's largest support team.
+• Why it wins: Brightwheel offers the highest-rated mobile app for families and administrators, backed by the industry's largest support team.
+For multi-site programs, brightwheel allows directors to toggle between locations easily, standardize processes, and run aggregated reports across the entire organization without logging in and out of different accounts.

-We chose brightwheel when we were evaluating different tools, because it integrates billing, admissions, and a great visual experience for families."
-Brandyn B., Co-Founder of Magnolia Forest Preschool in Puget Sound, WA
+quote We chose brightwheel when we were evaluating different tools, because it integrates billing, admissions, and a great visual experience for families." — Brandyn B., Co-Founder of Magnolia Forest Preschool in Puget Sound, WA

 Procare Solutions

 Procare Solutions has served the industry for over 30 years.
-It is a robust option for providers who need deep customization for complex billing cycles or manage multiple sites.
+It is a robust option for providers who need deep customization for complex billing cycles.

 Lillio (formerly HiMama)